Rating:

 Overview of Goldman Sachs

-A wide range of financial services can be had at Goldman Sachs, although steep minimums and high fees in some cases will leave some people out in the cold.
+A wide range of financial services is available at Goldman Sachs, although steep minimums and high fees in some cases will leave some people out in the cold.

 Investing

 Goldman Sachs offers both managed and brokerage accounts to clients around the world.
 In the United States, the company’s advisory accounts are available in discretionary and non-discretionary modes.
-The company’s robo program, Marcus Invest, has been shut down.
+The company’s robo program, Marcus Invest, has been shut down, and its customer accounts were transferred to Betterment.

-With the collapse of the automated service, investing accounts at Goldman Sachs are now full-service.
-This means every account needs to be opened through a financial advisor, and this expert will provide a lot of guidance and hand holding.
-The downside is that the company doesn't have a lot of branch locations.
+With the end of the automated service, investing accounts at Goldman Sachs are now primarily full-service.
+This means most investment relationships need to be opened through a financial advisor, and this expert can provide a lot of guidance and hand-holding.
+The downside is that the company doesn't have a large retail branch network like some mass-market brokerage firms.

 The top tier in Goldman’s investing service is its Private Wealth Management division.
 It is designed for both retail investors and institutions.
 The highest level of service from Goldman will be found here.

-For actual investments, Goldman Sachs offers the standard range of securities (assets like stocks, bonds, and funds).
-And its Private Wealth Management division offers alternative investments (things like private real estate and hedge funds).
+For actual investments, Goldman Sachs offers the standard range of securities, such as stocks, bonds, and funds.
+Its Private Wealth Management division also offers alternative investments, including private real estate and hedge funds.
 Not all investments are available in all programs.

-To help its clients save as much money as possible on taxes, Goldman Sachs does offer a great number of tax shelters, including custodial accounts, education accounts, retirement accounts, and more.
+To help its clients save as much money as possible on taxes, Goldman Sachs offers many tax-focused account and planning tools, including custodial accounts, education accounts, retirement accounts, and more.

 Financial Planning

 Because Goldman Sachs is a full-service investment firm, it does have a noticeable emphasis on financial planning.
-The highest level of this program will be found in the company’s Wealth Management division, although financial planning is available to regular customers without enormous wealth.
-Examples of service that can be obtained include:
+The highest level of this program will be found in the company’s Wealth Management division, although financial planning may also be available through Goldman Sachs Ayco and other Goldman Sachs Wealth Services relationships.
+Examples of services that can be obtained include:

 Banking

-Through its subsidiary Goldman Sachs Bank USA, Goldman offers credit cards and savings accounts.
-The latter are marketed under the name Marcus and come with some decent perks, like a 4.40% APY.
-Same-day ACH transfers are available, which is a feature that’s hard to find.
-The major downside is that debit cards and checking accounts are missing in action, although there are some CD accounts that pay 5.00% interest right now.
+Through its subsidiary Goldman Sachs Bank USA, Goldman offers online savings accounts and CD accounts under the Marcus brand.
+The savings account currently pays 3.50% APY and has some useful features, including no fees, no minimum deposit, and same-day transfers of $100,000 or less to and from other banks.
+The major downside is that debit cards and checking accounts are missing in action.
+Some Marcus CD accounts currently pay up to 4.00% APY.
 FDIC insurance is standard fare on deposits.

 Fees and Minimums

 Brokerage accounts are priced on a per-trade basis, and commissions can be steep because Goldman is a full-service firm.
-There is no commission-free trading here.
+This is not a low-cost online brokerage designed for commission-free active trading.

 Margin